 - 3 bugs caught by the reviewer before they could cause problems

-- Roughly 4 hours of sequential work compressed into parallel execution
+- Actual time saved: roughly 4 hours of sequential work compressed into parallel execution

 What I'd Do Differently

-💡 Start with two, not five.
+💡 Start with two instances, not five.
 Developer + reviewer is the highest-value split.
 Add more only when you have clear, independent workstreams.

 💡 Use git as the coordination layer.
-Messages arrive out of order.
-Commits don't.
-Every important decision should reference a hash.
+Discord messages can arrive out of order.
+Git commits are immutable and ordered.
+Every important decision should reference a commit hash.

-💡 Give each instance a "don't touch" boundary.
+💡 Give each instance a clear "don't touch" boundary.
 The developer doesn't review.
 The reviewer doesn't write code.
-Blurred roles create duplicated work.
+The moment roles blur, you get duplicated work.

 💡 Write handoff notes.
-When a session ends, each instance records what it finished, what's blocked, and who's waiting on what.
+When a session ends, each instance writes what it finished, what's blocked, and who's waiting on what.
+Without this, the next session starts cold.

 Is It Worth It?

+Honestly?
 For most tasks, a single Claude Code instance with good skills and hooks is enough.
-The parallel setup shines when you have genuinely independent workstreams.
+The parallel setup shines when you have genuinely independent workstreams that would take a long time sequentially.

-The sweet spot is two to three instances.
-Five is possible but coordination overhead starts eating into the gain.
+The sweet spot is two to three instances: a developer and a reviewer at minimum, plus a coordinator if the project is complex enough.
+Five is possible but the coordination overhead starts eating into the productivity gain.

-❌ Don't do this for a quick bug fix.
+❌ Don't do this for a quick bug fix or a single feature.
 The setup time isn't worth it.

-✅ Consider it for large projects with multiple independent tracks: building new features while maintaining existing ones while monitoring dependencies.
+✅ Do consider it for large projects with multiple independent tracks: building new features while maintaining existing ones while monitoring external dependencies.

 Want to Try It?